table

 Sorts the list elements in a given order, in-place,

-from list[1]
+from list[1] to list[#list].

-If comp
+If comp is given,

 then it must be a function that receives two list elements